Stumbled on a new marketing term this week (mid September 2014), Private Blog Networks (PBN’s).

 If you are having this thought, well done, you are absolutely correct.

-It’s a LOT of effort to build a network just to add links to your money websites: remember most of us are doing this to make money online, not to create websites as a hobby.
+PBNs are a LOT of effort to build just to add links to your money websites: remember most of us are doing this to make money online, not to create websites as a hobby.
 As I mentioned above I own a network of around 130 domains plus some free blogs, but I don’t (or no longer, since I used to) create websites just to link to other websites.
 I used to create websites just to link to my money websites, but realised if I’m going to have to go to the trouble of acquiring unique content and backlinks for them all I’m going to create more money sites not low quality sites just for promoting other websites.

 Yes, most of my website network is built to make money directly and the SEO benefit of being able to link related parts of the network together is a bonus.
 Some of my older sites are so rubbish I’m slowly removing them from my network and concentrating on better quality websites like this one.